vagorsol/git-workshop/README.md

 * When we `git pull`, we download remote commits to our local repository

 Git also needs to store information about the contents of all its files.
-Git does this using **tree nodes**.
+Git does this using its **tree nodes**.
 Tree nodes store diffs between versions as well as human-friendly log messages.
 If we visualize the tree nodes, our graph now looks like: